 In order to apply the crown over the tooth, the tooth itself must first be prepared for the adhesive material and crown placement.
 This process can vary depending on the shape and quality of the tooth.
 For example, if you have a tooth that is severely decayed, the dentist may need to do a root canal first to stop the decay process and stabilize the tooth.
 The outer structure of the tooth may also be manipulated to make it more receptive to the new crown.
 For example, the external enamel may be “roughed-up” so the bonding material will better adhere to the tooth’s surface.

-A Mold Is Taken of the Existing Tooth and a Temporary Crown May Be Placed
+A Mold Is Taken of the Existing Tooth to Make a Dental Crown Fitted

 Once the dentist has taken the time to stabilize the existing tooth, they will need to take a mold or impression of the shape of the tooth.
 This mold will eventually be used to create your permanent crown.
 Dental impressions are typically performed with either alginate or polyvinylsiloxane materials.
 These materials start out as a sort-of thick liquid, so the dentist will pour the liquid into an impression tray, place the tray in your mouth, and instruct you to hold your mouth in a certain position for a few minutes.